chop-dbhi/prometheus-sql/README.md

 - Each query has a designated worker for execution.
 - An interval is used to define how often to execute the query.
 - Failed queries are automatically retried using a [backoff](https://en.wikipedia.org/wiki/Exponential_backoff) mechanism.
-- The result set of each query is held in memory for a subsequent comparison.
-- Metrics are emitted for each query using a label (see [caveats](#caveats) below).
+- Metrics are emitted for each query using a label.

 ## Build